The After Happy Hour Review is Now Open for Submissions

 - Please do not mail or email us your submissions, we have a workflow.
 Our email is for queries or correspondence ONLY.

 - After Happy Hour does accept simultaneous submissions.
-If accepted elsewhere, please let us know as soon as possible so that we may remove your piece from consideration.
+If accepted elsewhere, please let us know as soon as possible so that we may remove your piece from consideration by adding a note to submittable.

 - After Happy Hour does not accept reprints.
 Original work only, please.